Perth East, Ontario

 Milverton is the largest community of the township, where the municipal administration is based.
 The mayor is Rhonda Ehgoetz.
-The population in 2016 was 12,595, with 4,266 occupied private dwellings, in a land area of 711.93 km².
+The population in 2016 was 12,595, with 4,266 occupied private dwellings, in a land area of 711.93 km2 (275 sq. mi.).

 History

 Ellice Township

 In 1829, the first concession in the Township of Ellice was surveyed and opened for settlement.
 A cairn still stands marking the site of the first home, at Lot 31, Concession 1, owned by Andrew Seebach from Bavaria.
 (A cairn has been erected to mark the location.)
 The township was named after Edward Ellice, a director of the Canada Company.
 The local municipal history began in 1842 when John Sebring was appointed to the position of District Councillor (later classified as a Reeve).
 The first separate school in the township was opened at Millbrook in 1857 and closed in 1907 when it merged with another local school.
 In 1908 the Ellice Council purchased the abandoned school and moved it to a site on the County Road where it served as the seat of municipal government until 1960.
 The building was replaced by the present hall which was built in 1961.